node-class-may-2023/ComIT_Node/html.md

 Facebook:
 ![Facebook post](resources/images/html/facebook_signup.png)

-* The form element have 3 important attributes:
+* The form element has 3 important attributes:
   * action: the URI of a program that processes the form information
   * method: the HTTP method that the browser uses to submit the form: get o post
     * get: corresponds to the HTTP GET method; form data are appended to the action attribute URI with a '?' as separator, and the resulting URI is sent to the server